tamilspyboysofficial/Pollscammer/README.md

 # Pollscammer
 #Note : This Script is only work on python3
 Developed by Tamil spyboy
-This is a Python Script.
-This script help in the time of wifi hacking And Blacklist Bypassing.
-And So On!!
+This is a Python Script.It is use to increase the vote in polltab.
 Thankyou for download this Script hope you enjoy it :)

 # Supported OS: